-eSucceed is a public school, with no tuition for WI residents.
+eSucceed is a public school, we charge no tuition for WI residents.

-Since eSucceed is a public school, our admissions requirements are the same as any public high school.
-We serve students in grades K-12.
-In order to provide a highly personalized learning experience, there are limits on how many students are accepted per grade, per year.
-Open enrollment begins in early February and closes at the end of May.
-If the number of students exceeds the enrollment cap, students will be selected using a lottery process.
+Since eSucceed is a public charter school, our admissions requirements are the same as those of any public school.
+In order to provide a highly personalized learning experience, eSucceed limits the number of students accepted per grade, each year.
+Open enrollment begins in early February and closes at the end of April.
+If the number of applicants exceeds the enrollment cap, students will be selected using a lottery process.

 We follow the same guidelines as public schools.

-Yes, students living inside the consortium may attend eSucceed as either a part-time or full-time student.
+Yes, students living inside the consortium may attend eSucceed as either part-time or full-time students.

-Students living outside the consortium districts may enroll as either a part-time or full-time student.
-Per Wisconsin state statute, students outside the consortium may take up to 2 classes to be considered part-time students and four or more classes to be considered full-time students.
+Students living outside the consortium districts may enroll as either part-time or full-time students.
+Per Wisconsin state statute, students living outside the consortium may take up to two classes to be considered part-time students and four or more classes to be considered full-time students.

-After a student has completed the open enrollment process and been approved, classes will begin in September.
+After you have completed the open enrollment process and have been approved, you will attend classes beginning in September.

 A charter school is a publicly funded independent school established by teachers, parents, or community groups under the terms of a charter with a local or national authority.

-Students will receive frequent reports on their progress.
-Progress is assessed through mastery of learning targets and students will receive credits based upon successful mastery of content per course.
+Students receive frequent reports on their progress.
+As progress is assessed through mastery of learning targets, students will receive credits based upon successful mastery of content in each course.

-Because our curriculum is personalized, each student learns at a level that’s appropriately challenging for them.
-We could have a 9th grader working on senior level projects.
-All students are assessed when they begin classes, so that we can create an individualized learning plan.
+Because our curriculum is personalized, each student learns at a level that’s appropriately challenging.
+For example, a 9th-grade student could complete 12th-grade-level projects.
+We assess all students when they begin classes so we may create an individualized learning plans.

-Parents are part of the equation at eSucceed.
-We all need to work together to help students be successful.
-We include parents in the student’s orientation and help them get familiar with our platform and expectations.
-We provide regular updates and a guide they can follow to ensure their child is mastering their courses.
-We also offer conferences, either in-person or virtually.
+Parents and guardians are part of the equation at eSucceed.
+We all need to work together to help students succeed.
+We include parents and guardians in students’ orientations and help them familiarize themselves with our platform and our expectations.
+We provide regular updates and a guide parents and guardians may follow to ensure their children are mastering their courses.
+We also offer virtual conferences.

 Parents have access to their own parent portal, where they can see how their child is progressing.

 The amount of time devoted to schoolwork depends on the grade level of the student, difficulty of coursework, and other factors.
-As a general rule, full time students can expect the following time commitment for school days:
+As a general rule, full-time students should expect the following time commitment for school days:

 Students are graded based on their mastery of the subject material.

-Project Based Learning (PBL) is a learning methodology that encourages students to identify real world problems and develop solutions for them.
-We believe this methodology allows students opportunities for in-context experiential learning and for developing critical skills that prepare them for life beyond high school.
+Project-based-learning (PBL) is a methodology that encourages students to identify real world problems and develop solutions for them.
+We believe this approach allows students opportunities for in-context experiential learning and for developing critical skills that prepare them for life beyond high school.